-Bloody Sunday refers to the fatal shooting of 14 civilians by British soldiers in Derry.
+Bloody Sunday refers to the fatal shooting of 14 civilians by British soldiers in Derry on January 30th 1972.
 No single act of violence during the Troubles ignited more controversy.
-On January 30th 1972 around 30,000 people gathered in the city to march against the policy of internment.
-The Royal Ulster Constabulary (RUC), supported by British paratroopers, contained the march to the Bogside area where, for reasons that remain in dispute, a contingent of soldiers opened fire on civilian protestors.
-These shots struck 27 people.
-Thirteen were killed instantly and a fourteenth died from his injuries weeks later.
-All of the dead were Catholics, seven were just teenagers.
+On the day in question, around 30,000 people had gathered in Derry to march against the policy of internment.
+The Royal Ulster Constabulary (RUC), supported by British paratroopers, contained the march to the Bogside area.
+There, for reasons that remain in dispute, a contingent of soldiers opened fire on civilian protestors.
+These shots struck 27 people, killing 13 instantly with one dying from his injuries weeks later.
+All of the dead were civilians, all were Catholics and seven were just teenagers.
 Their deaths rocked Northern Ireland and caused outrage and protest around the world.
-Westminster and the British Army both justified the shootings by alleging that several victims were carrying weapons.
-It was also claimed the British paratroopers had come under fire from snipers in the crowd or nearby buildings.
-London ordered an investigation into the shootings, overseen by Lord Widgery.
-Completed in just ten weeks, the Widgery Report backed the Army, finding that some victims were carrying pipe bombs.
-Nationalists, however, refuted these claims.
+Both the British government and the British Army justified the shootings by claiming that several victims were carrying weapons.
+They also alleged that British paratroopers had come under fire from snipers in the crowd or nearby buildings.
+Westminster ordered an immediate investigation into the shootings.
+The inquiry was overseen by Lord Widgery and completed in just ten weeks.
+The Widgery Report backed the Army and found that some victims were carrying pipe bombs, a claim refuted by witnesses.

 A protest against internment